Jump-Comedy/jump-comedy-docs/docs/service-fees.md

 We do not charge any service fees if you select the option of immediately paying out every order.

-However, fow shows after Dec 1, 2023, if you select "one-time payment at the end" for a show, Stripe charges us a .025% fee, which we will charge back to you.
+However, for shows after Dec 1, 2023, if you select "one-time payment at the end" for a show, Stripe charges us a .025% fee, which we will charge back to you.
 We make no profit off this.
 This is not a significant fee, some examples:

 - $500 payout incurs $1.25
 - $1,000 payout incurs $2.50
 - $5,000 payout incurs $12.50
 - $50,000 payout incurs $125

-Of course, you can complete avoid this by just getting paid immediately upon order.
+Of course, you can completely avoid this by just getting paid immediately upon order.